RyanSandford/personal-site/_projects/regchains.md

 commands, where I have introduced new, underlying algorithms and improved the implementation of previous algorithms.
 A paper on this work and the resulting performance improvements, is underway and will be made available shortly.
+#For now, the corresponding slides can be found [here]()

+Additionally, I have helped prepare materials on Regular Chains and their applications for the [Advanced Problem Solving with Regular Chains](https://ryansandford.github.io/assets/pdf/RegularChains) tutorial given in the 2021 Maple conference.

 The _ReguarChains_ library is available through [Maple](https://www.maplesoft.com/products/Maple/) or through the regular chains website [here](http://www.regularchains.org/).